How to Shape Model - Part 7 - Model visualization

 val landmarks = LandmarkIO.readLandmarksJson[_3D](modelLmFile).get

-val lmId = model.referenceMesh.pointSet.findClosestPoint(landmarks(6).point).id
+val lmId = model.reference.pointSet.findClosestPoint(landmarks(6).point).id

 As the model was created with a single Gaussian kernel, we correctly see that the further we get away from the selected landmark point, the less the points correlate with the landmark.